 Serve this easy slow cooker turkey breast with potatoes and dressing for a tasty family dinner.

 Use a fully thawed turkey breast for the recipe, unstuffed, and cook it on your slow cooker's high setting.
-I used poultry shears and cut the backbone out of my turkey, so it would lay flatter in the slow cooker.
+I used poultry shears and cut the backbone out of my turkey, so it would lay flatter in the slow cooker and cook more evenly.
 Also, after the turkey was cooked, I separated the juices in a gravy separator and made the gravy with the liquids.
-I used the remaining fat left in the gravy separator to baste the turkey under the broiler (because I wanted to brown the skin and crisp it a bit). .
+I used the remaining fat left in the gravy separator to baste the turkey under the broiler (because I wanted to brown the skin and crisp it a bit).

 See the tips and variations for some alternative seasoning mixtures, including a lemon and herb rub.